mckoh/local-llm/README.md

 # Locale LLM

-This is a demo repo on how to connect an ollama library llm with a streamlit chatbot.
+This is a demo repo on how to build a simple RAG Application using oLLaMA and Python.

 This project is inspired by [Ryan Ong](https://www.datacamp.com/tutorial/llama-3-1-rag).